 Acute sinusitis is a sinus infection which usually goes away on its own without treatment.
 There are various treatments that may help to ease symptoms.
-Antibiotic medicines are only sometimes needed.
+Antibiotic medicines are only needed sometimes.
 Complications are uncommon but include persistent (chronic) sinusitis and the infection spreading to nearby structures.

 What is sinusitis?

 Sinusitis means inflammation of a sinus.
-Most bouts of sinusitis are caused by an infection.
-The cheekbone (maxillary) sinuses are the most commonly affected.
+Most episodes of sinusitis are caused by an infection.
+The cheekbone (maxillary) sinuses are most commonly affected.

-Chronic sinusitis means that a sinusitis becomes persistent and lasts for longer than 12 weeks.
+This means that an episode of sinusitis becomes persistent and lasts longer than 12 weeks.
 Chronic sinusitis is uncommon.
 See the separate leaflet called Chronic Sinusitis for more details.

 The rest of this leaflet is about acute sinusitis.

 Acute sinusitis symptoms

 - Pain and tenderness over the infected sinus.
 The pain is often throbbing and worse when you bend your head forwards.
 Chewing may be painful.